mmarkin/EdgeLit_NTP_Clock/README.md

 EleksTube

-The EleksTube displays that this firmware works with come as a clock kit from EleksMaker in China.
-It's still listed on their website but it may be out of stock. https://elekstube.com/products/elekstube-r-6-bit-kit-electronic-led-luminous-retro-glows-analog-nixie-tube-clock.
+The EleksTube displays that this firmware works with were available as a clock kit from EleksMaker in China, but the kit has been discontinued. https://elekstube.com/products/elekstube-r-6-bit-kit-electronic-led-luminous-retro-glows-analog-nixie-tube-clock.
-The microcontroller the kit comes with is not an ESP32.
+The microcontroller the kit came with the kit is not an ESP32.
 It has no WiFi capability so it can't sync to NTP servers unless the clock is connected to a computer with Internet access.
 Therefore the kit's stock microcontroller board would have to be replaced with an ESP32 module to use this firmware.
 Here is a picture of an assembled EleksTube Clock kit.

 ![EleksTube Clock_bb-menor](https://github.com/mmarkin/EdgeLit_NTP_Clock/blob/main/images/EleksTube%20Clock.jpg)